Homepage > Education and Learning > Schools > Find a School > School Search

 Policies – St Giles’

-Students who are looked after are supported by the designated Teacher for LAC, Mr Hammersley.
-Those students who are looked after and who have SEND are also supported further by Mr Hammersley, SENCo.
-Mr Hammersley, along with staff in school, works closely with the local authority, their carers and relevant external agencies in order to provide the best outcomes for those children.
+Students who are looked after are supported by the designated Teacher for LAC, Miss E Goodstadt.
+Those students who are looked after and who have SEND are also supported further by Miss A Hawley, SENCo.
+Miss A Hawley, along with staff in school, works closely with the local authority, their carers and relevant external agencies in order to provide the best outcomes for those children.

 Working together